TheGeekOnSkates/breakaway-basic/new/notes.md

 # If I make it to 0.3 :)

+* Set up LET so I can just do i.e. X = 7
+* Set up SYS so I can just do i.e. ls -la
-* Add support for parens again; for people like me, who are not Algebrainiacs, parens help.
+* Add support for parens again (already started); for people like me, who are not Algebrainiacs, parens help.
 3 * 4 / 2 is not as clear to me as 3 * (4 / 2).
 * Add in all my other mathing work - meaningless functions like ABS, ATN, COS, TAN, ETC, ETC, ETC, that some people will appreciate.
 * Maybe add some stuff I haven't yet - like  ROWS(), COLUMNS(), and anything else that's easy

 # Pipe dreaming about version 1.0

 * Variables ending in $ being strings
+* Aliases - that was really cool on the old version
 * Support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
 * FOR <expr> TO <expr> STEP <expression>
 * NEXT (can't have FOR without it) :)